APMonitor/begin_java/09-ArraysAndArrayList.md

 int[] myNumbers = {1, 2, 3, 4, 5, 6, 7, 8, 9, 0};
 ```

 In order to create an array, write the datatype as you would for a regular variable.
 Name your array and write an equals sign.
-After that, write each item in the array inside the squiggle brackets, seperated by commas.
+After that, write each item in the array inside the squiggle brackets, separated by commas.

 In order to access and use a value from an array, type the name of the array, followed by the index of the item you want.
 Indexes in programming begin at 0.
 To access the first item in the array above and store it in an integer variable you would type:
 ```